An article concerning perfecting your routine. Why do people flock to magic shows?

-It is indeed to watch the magician perform extraordinary tricks which would never fail to amaze or stun anyone.
+It is indeed to watch the magician perform extraordinary tricks which never fail to amaze or stun anyone.

 What could be a better way to prove this fact than observe the career graphs of all famous magicians?

 Human element aside, another factor which plays a seminal role in deciding the level of magic performance is its structure and perfecting your routine.
 Every show needs to be planned well in advance and must have clearly demarcated introduction, body and conclusion.

 Amongst these it is evidently the introduction which is the most crucial because it is responsible for the first impression on the audience – it is important to remember that the audience will particularly remember their first impression of you.
 Bearing this in mind, you must put a lot of thought into how you make your entrance.
 Again its perfecting your routine.

 There are two ways in which a show can take off to a great start namely either to create a feeling of unexpectedness and unpredictability or to start off with a bang.
 Needless to say, the performance should also end in the same manner thus maintaining a certain amount of uniformity throughout that would come to be counted as part of the magician’s repertoire at every performance.

 Prior to working towards perfecting the routine, you must decide what kind of tricks which should be played.
-An important point to be borne in this regard is that the bag of tricks should be compiled in such a way that every performance has something unique for the audience – surprises are always pleasant and when combined with magic they have the extra power to astound.
+An important point to be borne in mind is that the bag of tricks should be compiled in such a way that every performance has something unique for the audience – surprises are always pleasant and when combined with magic they have the extra power to astound.

 Therefore, in order to make the show as entertaining as possible, the tricks should be selected carefully preferably after much brainstorming and research.
 After selecting the tricks, the next step entails putting them in a proper sequence so that one trick automatically leads to another.

 Apart from lending logic to the show, such a sequence would also be systematic in terms of usage of props and objects.
 In this case, many magicians resort to story telling as a form of link building which would hold their performance together and act as a cohesive bond between everything that they have to offer.